 All lost property is collected and placed in a lost property box in the office.
-Parents are encouraged to name all school uniform items so if lost, they can easily be returned to your child.
+Parents are encouraged to regularly check the lost property box for missing items.
+Parents are encouraged to name all school uniform items so if lost, they can easily be returned to your child

 If your child requires medication at school, please take it to the office and sign the consent form.

 The PTA is active in fundraising for school initiatives.
 All parents are invited to join the PTA.
 The PTA meets monthly on a Monday evening.
 For more information, refer to the PTA page.